Apply now

 To Apply

-If excited by the information above, we look forward to receiving your application, including a copy of your resume and cover letter expressing your interest and suitability for the role.
+If you are interested, please lodge your application, including your resume and cover letter expressing your interest and suitability for the role.

-Please also note, to be eligible for an ongoing role in the NSW Public Sector you need to be an Australian Citizen or Permanent Resident.
+Please note, to be eligible for an ongoing role in the NSW Public Sector, you need to be an Australian Citizen or Permanent Resident.
 For temporary and casual roles, you need to hold a valid visa giving you permission to work in Australia as required by the role.

 A recruitment pool may be created for ongoing and temporary opportunities of the same role or role type that may become available over the next 18 months.